bravok/democracy-de-fence/README.md

-# Democracy De Fence is a Peaceful protest of violent attacks on democracy.
+# Democracy DeFence is a Peaceful protest of violent attacks on democracy.

 This protest format serves the following purposes